takiee/GazeHOI-toolkit/README.md

 └── ...
 ```

+### Hand Model Requirements

+This project requires the following components for mapping pose and shape parameters to hand joints and vertices:

+1. **[Manotorch](https://github.com/lixiny/manotorch)**: A PyTorch-based library for handling MANO models.
+Please follow the installation instructions provided on the [Manotorch GitHub repository](https://github.com/lixiny/manotorch).

+2. **MANO Model Files**: The MANO model files can be downloaded from the official [MANO website](https://mano.is.tue.mpg.de/).
+Follow the instructions on the site to obtain the required files.

 ### Load Data
+You can use the following script as a reference to read the required data:

 ```
 python scripts/read_data.py --seq_id 1
 ```

+- **`--seq_id`**: Specifies the sequence ID of the data you want to read.

 ## Citation
 If you find our work useful in your research, please consider citing: